naka53/alpha/README.md

 ### DoS attack

+It's the easiest way to avoid SMC call.
 Replace the first instruction of the function:
 ```
 03 00 00 d4     smc   #0x0
 ```